- About Rotary

 - Our Causes

-Get Moving to End Polio is a new fundraising activity to support Rotary’s Purple4Polio campaign to end polio now and forever.
+Get Moving to End Polio is a sponsored activity to support Rotary’s Purple4Polio campaign to end polio now and forever.

-Decide on your event, select a date, download materials below, register your event to appear on our event map, collect donations and have fun!
+Decide on your event or activity, select a date or period, download materials below, register your event to appear on our event map, collect donations and have fun!

 For Rotary members looking for a bit more detail, please download our Rotary Club Briefing document.